WSSSC KICKBALL RULES

 5.07 The kicking lineup does not require a specific gender order.

-5.08 Only the Captain or Co-Captain may dispute calls with the Head Referee.
-A team Captain may raise protest with the Referee for blatant rule infraction, but will accept the Head Referee’s final ruling.
+5.08 Only the Captain or Co-Captain may dispute calls with the Head Umpire.
+A team Captain may raise protest with the

-5.09 Protests beyond the Head Referee will be considered by the WSSSC at its discretion.
+5.09 Protests beyond the Head Umpire will be considered by the WSSSC at its discretion.

 b.
 Any eligible player that shows up after that game has begun must be added to the end of the lineup.

 c.
-A claim of improper kicking order must be made to the Head Referee who will make the final determination.
+A claim of improper kicking order must be made to the Head Umpire who will make the final determination.

 d.
-Such a claim must occur on the field prior to the end of the next kicker.
+Such a claim must occur on the field prior to the end of the next kicker’s at-kick.

 5.011 Players in the kicking lineup may switch their fielding positions freely without incurring substitution penalties.